maiza989/ColdPotatoes_CP4/README.md

 This project encapsulates the directory structure required for the final project in CS322.

 Additionally, it contains an ant build.xml file you can use to buid/compile/clean your project if you wish.

-Refer to the build.xml file for the build/clean targets.
+The goal of this project is to use ANTLR to create lexers and parsers for our language grammer "KnightCode".
+Using ANTLR building the parse tree, we implemented a Listenr method to translate/walk.
+This project also use ASM to do all the calcualtion

 # ColdPotatoes_CP4
 The program was crated by Maitham Alghamgham, Bobby Gabriel.

+### Building BaseListener

+	 antlr4 KnightCode.g4 -o lexparse

 ### how to Comile the Comiler with ANT:
+Refer to the build.xml file for the build/clean targets.

 Assuming that you imported build.xml, knightcode.g4 and everything

 	 This script will enable you to convert a program from KnightCode to Java Source Code.